What to Pack for a Weekend Trip

-A quick getaway trip is always a good idea, but the first thing to remember when you’re packing is that you're going away for a weekend, not a week.
+A quick getaway trip is always a good idea, but the first thing to remember when you’re putting together your weekend packing list is that you're going away for a weekend, not a week.
 So, you’ll want to pack light!
 You don’t want to spend your short getaway lugging around all the unnecessary items you tossed in your bag last minute as you ran out the door.

 Packing for a weekend trip may feel overwhelming.
 You may be thinking, “what should I pack?”

 Relax.
-We’ve done all the heavy lifting for you so that you can spend more time planning what you’re going to do while you’re away.
+We’ve done all the heavy lifting for you so that you can just pack and go – and have more time to plan what you’re going to do while you’re away.

 First, think about what your plans are for the trip, and always check the weather in advance so that you can arm yourself with items you’ll need for any outdoor activities, formal events, or anything else you may do.